The Cultural Learning Alliance champions a right to arts and culture for every child.

 The Alliance includes a range of organisations working across the cultural and education sectors, including teachers, schools, non-departmental public bodies, philanthropists, umbrella organisations, cultural and arts partners, creative industry leaders, and education specialists.
-We have more than 2,500 organisational members, more than 5,000 individual members and almost 10,000 Twitter followers.
+We have more than 3,000 organisational members, and 6,000 individual members and 11,000 Twitter followers.
 We are run by two co-directors, who report to a Strategy Group of six members from across the education and arts sectors.
 In addition to its wide membership, the CLA also has an Advisory Panel of 30+ members.

 How we are funded

-The CLA is funded by a group of trusts and foundations, including the Paul Hamlyn Foundation, the Freelands Foundation, and the Clore Duffield Foundation.
+The CLA is funded by the Paul Hamlyn Foundation, the Freelands Foundation, and the Clore Duffield Foundation.